reinder83/binary-flags/README.md

 This package also comes with a trait which use can use to implement binary flags directly in your own class.

 ## Installing
-To install this package simply run the following command on the root of your project.
+To install this package simply run the following command in the root of your project.
 ```
 composer require reinder83\binary-flags
 ```